Quick answer

 Mobile optimization for the field

 Field sales reps work on smartphones and tablets, not desktop computers.
-A route optimization tool must work seamlessly on mobile to be useful in the field.
+A route optimization tool must work well on mobile to be useful in the field.

 Key mobile capabilities